Robust Low-Rank Matrix Estimation: Introduction

-A first study with robust matrix estimation in a similar setting was made in Principal Component Analysis (PCA).
-PCA is a special case of the matrix regression model.
-Robustness in this context was first investigated in \cite{candes2011robust} where the authors assume that the matrix to be estimated is decomposed in a low-rank matrix and a sparse matrix.
-The indices of the noiseless observations are assumed to be drawn randomly.
-This approach was further studied in \cite{chandrasekaran2011rank} in a setting with no missing entries.
+A first study with robust matrix estimation was made in \cite{chandrasekaran2011rank} in a setting with no missing entries.
 In order to avoid identifiability issues the authors introduce ``incoherence'' conditions on the low-rank component.
 These conditions make sure that the low-rank component itself is not too sparse.
+The locations of the corruptions are assumed to be fixed.
+In the context of Principal Component Analysis (PCA) which is a special case of the matrix regression model robustness was investigated in \cite{candes2011robust}.
+The authors assume that the matrix to be estimated is decomposed in a low-rank matrix and a sparse matrix.
+In contrast to \cite{chandrasekaran2011rank} the non-zero entries of the sparse matrix are assumed to be drawn randomly following a uniform distribution.
 Following this line of research \cite{li2013compressed} apply these conditions to the matrix completion problem with randomly observed entries.
 In a parallel work \cite{chen2013low} consider the case where the indices of the observed entries may be simultaneously both random and deterministic.
 In these papers only noiseless robust matrix completion is considered.

+\cite{cambier2016robust} study computational aspects of robust matrix completion (in the previously mentioned setting).
+A method relying on Riemannian optimization is proposed.
+The authors assume the rank of the matrix to be estimated to be known.

 In \cite{foygel2011learning} weighted nuclear norm penalized estimators with (possibly nonconvex) Lipschitz continuous loss functions are studied from a learning point of view.
 The partially observed entries are assumed to follow a possibly non-uniform distribution on the set $\chi$.
 In contrast, our derivations rely among other properties on the convexity of the risk (i.e. the margin conditions).